zachjhuang/ZephBot/README.md

 Based on the repo by any-other-guy and the fork by kotooh.

 Features:
-* Daily x2 T3 chaos dungeon.
+* Daily T3 chaos dungeon.
 * Daily Kurzan Front (still experimental)
-* Daily unas (lopang, select leapstone and shard unas)
 * Daily guild check-in, silver donation, and research support

 ## Getting started (Please read)